replicatedhq/replicated-docs/docs/intro-replicated.md

 Use Replicated features to support your customers and application:

-- Use reporting to find out which customers are running vulnerable versions of your application so you can contact them about upgrading to the latest stable version.
+- Quickly understand the state of a customer instance, including application health, current running versions, and infrastructure and cluster details.
 See [Customer Reporting](/vendor/customer-reporting).
 - Use preflight checks and support bundles to improve installation success and diagnose application issues faster.
 See [About Preflights Checks and Support Bundles](/vendor/preflight-support-bundle-about).
 - Provision customer-representative environments to quickly recreate and diagnose issues.